Skip to Content

 Property Description

 AuthScheme The scheme used for authentication.
-Accepted entries are None, Kerberos and LDAP.
+Accepted entries are None, Basic, Kerberos and LDAP.
 None is the default.

 Server The host name or IP address of the Presto REST server.